telerik/ajax-docs/controls/listbox/troubleshooting/index-out-of-range-on-item-transfer-.md

 ---
 title: Index Out of Range on Item Transfer
-page_title: Index Out of Range on Item Transfer  | UI for ASP.NET AJAX Documentation
+page_title: Index Out of Range on Item Transfer  | RadListBox for ASP.NET AJAX Documentation
 description: Index Out of Range on Item Transfer
 slug: listbox/troubleshooting/index-out-of-range-on-item-transfer-
 tags: index,out,of,range,on,item,transfer,